 First-semester classes prepare you to work across platforms in a professional newsroom.
-You’ll focus on law, ethics, techniques of journalism and introduction to digital media with an emphasis on reporting, news judgment, writing and visual skills.
+Classwork focuses on law, ethics, techniques of journalism and introduction to digital media with an emphasis on reporting, news judgment, writing and visual skills.

-Finally, under the direction of a senior faculty member, you’ll produce a professional-quality final Master’s Project to showcase your skills and interests.
+Finally, under the direction of a senior faculty member, you’ll produce a professional-quality final Master’s Project to showcase their skills and interests.